-For any artist the chance to expand the palate as well as the palette is always welcome.
+For any artist the chance to expand the palate as well as the palette is always welcome, so join one of our fantastic leaders to experience our Art Holidays in Morocco.
 Add some vibrant and ochre tones to your paint box and board a plane to Morocco where the colour, light and forms will inspire you to experiment with interpretations.
 Whether natural or man-made, the colours, shapes and textures of your surroundings are full of vivid contrasts.
 Around Taroudant you will be inspired by scenes such as:

 - the palms against the town walls, set against the back-drop of the High Atlas

 - the vibrant colours of the arts and crafts, ceramics and women’s clothes

 - bright light and shadows

 - brilliant displays of fresh produce and spices in the souks